German mediatisation: Assault on the imperial knights and counts

 Following the Final Recess, the scattered estates of approximately 300 free imperial knights and 99 imperial counts, totaling perhaps 4,500 square miles, should have remained untouched.
 But by the winter of 1803, the rulers of Bavaria, Hesse-Kassel, and Württemberg began to take possession of these tiny enclaves through a combination of "Surrender and Transfer Edicts" (Abtretungs- und Überweisungspatenten) and military force, and other smaller rulers, such as the Prince of Leiningen, followed suit.
 This came to be known as the Rittersturm.

 By autumn 1803, the majority of the knightly estates were de facto annexed by their larger neighbors but in January 1804, Emperor Francis II declared the seizures illegal.
 Although the Emperor was unable to reverse the annexations, the threat of force put a stop to further seizures.
 Still, this violence was to have grave consequences for the small princes of the Empire.
 With the effective end of imperial governance following the Treaty of Pressburg in 1805, the violence done unto the knights and counts was extended to these defenseless princes, resulting in a second great mediatisation in 1806.

 The formal mediatisation of the imperial knights and counts was legalized by Article 25 of the Treaty of the Confederation of the Rhine (Rheinbundakte), which sanctioned unilateral action by territorial states.

 On 12 June 1806, Napoleon established the Confederation of the Rhine to extend and help secure the eastern border of France.
-In reluctant recognition of Napoleon's dismemberment of imperial territory, on 6 August 1806 Emperor Francis II the declared the Holy Roman Empire abolished, and claimed as much power as he could retain as ruler of the Habsburg Realm.
+In reluctant recognition of Napoleon's dismemberment of imperial territory, on 6 August 1806 Emperor Francis II declared the Holy Roman Empire abolished, and claimed as much power as he could retain as ruler of the Habsburg Realm.
 To gain support from the more powerful German states, the former Holy Roman Emperor accepted, and Napoleon encouraged, those that remained to mediatise their minor neighbouring states.
 Mediatisation transferred the sovereignty of more than 100 small secular states to their larger neighbours, most of whom became founding members of the Confederation in order to participate in the annexations.